seanbetts/pointilism/README.md

 The engine enforces strict layout constraints:

-- Dots are **strictly non-overlapping** with a buffer.
+- Dots are **non-overlapping** with a small buffer by default.
-- Dots avoid the header area (a top exclusion band).
 - Dots avoid the screen edges (edge padding).
+- In **grid mode**, collisions are softened/temporarily disabled so dots can reach their assigned grid homes without getting stuck.

 Collisions are resolved via a spatial hash + iterative separation, with a contact feel that mixes bounce/stick (and disables stickiness/coupling while breathing).